A Scaling Law for Synthetic-to-Real Transfer: How Much Is Your Pre-training Effective?: Introduction

 \section{Introduction}

-The success of deep learning in computer vision relies on the availability of large data sets.
+The success of deep learning relies on the availability of large data.
 If the target task provides limited data, the framework of transfer learning is preferably employed.
-A typical scenario of transfer learning is to pre-train a model for a similar or even different task (e.g., ImageNet~\citep{ILSVRC15}) and fine-tune the model for the target task with smaller data.
-The data scalability, however, is again a bottleneck of supervised pre-training.
-While computational power and model size have grown exponentially, the standard data size for pre-training remains the same~\citep{sun2017revisiting}, mainly because of the cost to collect images and annotations.
+A typical scenario of transfer learning is to pre-train a model for a similar or even different task and fine-tune the model for the target task.
+However, the limitation of labeled data has been the main bottleneck of supervised pre-training.
+While there have been significant advances in the representation capability of the models and computational capabilities of the hardware, the size and the diversity of the baseline dataset have not been growing as fast~\citep{sun2017revisiting}.
+This is partially because of the sheer physical difficulty of collecting large datasets from real environments (e.g., the cost of human annotation).